TFSA

 Unfortunately, an analysis of Ninety One IP TFSA cash flow shows that not only are many investors waiting until the end of the tax year to top up their TFSA but that many debit order investors have not increased their monthly debit order amount from the previous maximum contribution limits of initially R2 500 per month and then R2 750 per month to the current limit of R3 000 per month.

-Disappointingly, only half of active TFSA investors on the Ninety One IP platform made an investment into their TFSA in the last tax year, and only approximately 31% invested close to the maximum annual allowance.
+Disappointingly, two thirds of active TFSA investors on the Ninety One IP platform made an investment into their TFSA in the last tax year, and only approximately one third invested close to the maximum annual allowance.

 These are all opportunities missed.